davidagler/propositional_logic_wff_checker/README.md

 ## Known Error

-Program will say that PQ is not a wff but PP is a wff.
+Program will incorrectly say that PQ is not a wff but PP is a wff.